ctschroeder/tutorials/basic-wp-setup.md

 ### 1. The WordPress Dashboard

 The Dashboard is where you give WordPress all of its instructions on how to display your site.
-You should be familiar with it, because you probably have already used it in a Private Student Blog or Discussion Site in the course already.
+You may be familiar with it if you have already used it in a Private Student Blog or Discussion Site in a course.

 To get to your dashboard, you go to your domain with /wp-admin/ tacked on to the end.
 So if your OU Create (sub)domain is imsocool.oucreate.com, you would go to https://imsocool.oucreate.com/wp-admin/